-It is very likely that the MPS will be enhanced to allow metadata clients to request delivery of the compressed form of published metadata.
+The MPS will be enhanced to allow metadata clients to request delivery of the compressed form of published metadata.
 This will allow a large reduction in the amount of data a compatible client needs to transfer.
 This obviously benefits the individual client while improving the scaleability of the central service.